Ry-Pereira/Ry-Pereira/README.md

 # 💫 About Me:
-👀 I’m interested in coding.<br>🌱 I’m currently learning python.<br>💞️ I’m looking to collaborate on ... niche projects<br>📫 How to reach me ...
+👀 I’m interested in coding.<br>🌱 I’m currently learning python and C .<br>💞️ I’m looking to collaborate on ... niche projects<br>📫 How to reach me ...
 If you know me personally, by phone call or message.<br>😄 Pronouns: ...
 He/Him<br>⚡ Fun fact: ...
 Double Jointed Thumbs, I can control animals with my mind

 # 💻 Tech Stack: